dtcristo/virtucane/README.md

 read_text
 =========
 A command line tool for speaking text in an image.
-Tested in OS X but should work anywhere after minor changes.
+Developed and tested on OS X but should work anywhere after minor changes.
 Development of this tool has ceased and future work with text recognition will be in [dtcristo/virtucane](https://github.com/dtcristo/virtucane), an assistive app for the visually impaired.

 This project is a fork of [Menglong Zhu](http://www.seas.upenn.edu/~menglong/)'s ROS package [read_text](http://www.ros.org/wiki/read_text).
 I have made modifications for my own needs.